 In Connecticut, the seller typically pays the Real Estate Conveyance Tax.
 There may be some exceptions to this practice but typically the seller pays the Real Estate Transfer tax in CT.

 Connecticut Property Transfer Tax Calculator

 Below you will find 3 calculators to help you compute your Connecticut Property transfer tax.
-The first calculator are for properties with selling price of $800,000 and below, the second calculator are for properties with selling price $800,000 to $2.5 million and the third calculator are for properties with selling price over $2.5 million.
-Note that the municipal conveyance tax rates used in all three calculators is 0.25%.
+The first calculator are for properties with a selling price of $800,000 and below, the second calculator are for properties with a selling price of $800,000 to $2.5 million and the third calculator are for properties with a selling price over $2.5 million.
+Note that the municipal conveyance tax rates used in all three calculators are 0.25%.
 That means if you are transferring properties in one of the 19 municipals that can impose additional taxes, you should manually add the extra municipal taxes to your calculation.

 1. Properties $800,000 and Below